miketoupin/balena-sound-hass/README.md

 # First and foremost, I am not the original author of those 2 projects.
-I simply combined those 2 awesome project into one and merged both docker-compose.yml file.
+I simply combined those 2 awesome projects into one and merged both docker-compose.yml file.

 You can find the original project here :